seanWLawrence/hendrix/README.md

   // path of your generators directory generatorsPath?: string;

-  // base directories for your templates to go into outputPaths?: { [templateName: string]: string };
+  // base paths for your generated files to go into outputPaths?: { [templateName: string]: string };

   // hook for calling a function after the help message is called